Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 -  The |SYSPRODUCTNAME| reference mechanism allows cross-referencing with any |SYSPRODUCTNAME| object: artifacts, documents, files, etc.
-   Please refer to ? for more details on References.
+   Please refer to :ref:`reference-overview` for more details on References.

     **Tip**